devender/puretawny/README.md

 ## Implementation

-* The only requirement give was to use Java, apart from that we decided to use the following tools:
+* The only requirement given was to use Java, apart from that the following are some of the ones used:
 	* Maven.
 	* RethinkDB.
-	* Spring
+	* Spring.
+* Please see main pom file for a complete list of dependencies.